Pavithra-Bhanumoorthy/Raster-Interaction/README.md

 Interaction Overview

-When a user hovers over an item in the vertical list on the left side, the corresponding grid cell on the right side becomes highlighted, providing a visual indication of the interaction.
+When a user hovers over an item in the vertical list on the left side, the corresponding grid cell on the right side is highlighted, providing a visual indication of the interaction.

-when an item in the vertical list is clicked, the associated grid cell toggles its visibility.
+When an item in the vertical list is clicked, the associated grid cell toggles its visibility.
 This functionality allows users to dynamically show or hide specific cells, enhancing interactivity and user engagement.

 Interaction Logic